 Power: 300 watts

-Last but not least we have Black + Decker with this sturdy clothes horse.
+Last but not least I have Black + Decker with this sturdy clothes horse.
 It’s quick and easy to unfold and has a simple on button located on the rail.
 It has 3 tiers of shelves for hanging small items or laying clothes out flat.

 It folds flat for storage and is lightweight so easy to move.
 It can hold a fair amount of washing on the rails or larger items can be draped over it.